Roles and Permissions

 CLM_ADMIN

-role cannot be edited or deleted using MTG Certificate Lifecycle Manager Server. -
+role cannot be edited or deleted using MTG CLM. -

 CLM_ADMIN

-role can still be deleted using Keycloak UI.
-It is advised against it.
-However, if theCLM_ADMIN
+role can still be deleted using Keycloak UI - this is advised against. -

 -